seslezak/CV/README Slezak CV.md

 •	Led overhaul of corporate financial planning and analysis function.

-•	Firm held substantial exposure to energy and real estate assets.
+•	Provided analytics support for managing substantial energy and real estate assets.

 •	Developed strategic asset allocation strategy and risk management strategies for large investment portfolio of corporate and endowment investments.